GRANT APPLICATION

 GRANT AGREEMENT AND REPORTING

-The Halton Foundation will sign a Grant Agreement with the charitable organisation receiving the funds.
+The Halton Foundation will sign a Grant Agreement with the charitable organization receiving the funds.
 The grant recipient must also provide information on the use of funds for the purpose intended.

 Successful applicants will be notified directly of the grant award.
 The grant decision will also be announced publicly on the Halton Foundation website.